Home

 "If you don't personally get to know people from other racial, religious or cultural groups, it’s very easy to believe ugly things about them and make them frightening in your mind."
 Reader's Digest (Canada Edition) November 1996, P. 48-9.

-To provide an example of how ignorance motivates a person to be intolerant I'll use an incident that happened to me in the 1960s.
-Because it indicates that the perpetuator had a deep belief in the demonized picture of First Nations Peoples, invented over the ages with malicious intent by Caucasian propagandists, one cannot come to any conclusion other than that it was a direct result of ignorance of First Nations cultures and white supremacist thinking.
-It was among the most racially demeaning experiences I've ever encountered, and, related to my racial origins and human rights activities, I've encountered tons of them.
+For an example of how ignorance motivates a person to be intolerant, I'll use an incident that happened to me in the 1960s.
+It indicates that the perpetrator had a deep belief in the demonized picture of First Nations Peoples.
+One cannot come to any other conclusion than that it was a result of Canadian society’s willful ignorance of First Nations cultures and white supremacist thinking.
+Caucasian colonial, and some modern propagandists did an extraordinary job dehumanizing our ancestors by the use of demonizing propaganda.
+The incident was among the most racially demeaning experiences I've ever encountered, and, related to my racial origins and human rights activities, I've encountered tons of them.

 After the distasteful discussion I returned to my desk, where I sat and stewed for about ten minutes, then, although I was getting married that weekend, I returned to her office, walked in without knocking, and told her that she could shove the job up her unmentionable.